therandomuser03/nexreel/README.md

 ```bash
 npm run dev
 ```
-Then, navigate to `http://localhost:3000` in your browser to see NexReel in action.
+Then, navigate to `http://localhost:3000` in your browser to see NexReel.

 ### Building for Production
 ```bash